The best credit monitoring services make it simple and easy to monitor your credit rating, to protect yourself against fraud.

 PrivacyGuard offers three plans - the Credit Protection plan is all about credit scores, monitoring, and reporting, the ID Protection plan is focused on identity monitoring and protection, and the Total Protection plan is a combination of the two.

 Although a bit more expensive than some of its competitors, PrivacyGuard does offer extensive coverage that makes the cost worth it.
-Based on the plan that you take, you get credit score updates and reports every month plus notifications on new information from all the three main credit bureaus; Experian, Equifax, and TransUnion.
+Based on the plan that you take, you get credit score updates and reports every month plus notifications on new information from all three main credit bureaus: Experian, Equifax, and TransUnion.

 Check out more in our full PrivacyGuard review.

 Reasons to avoid